 - Cook for about 2 minutes or until desired thickness.

-Grilled Copper River Salmon with Homemade Teriyaki Sauce …It’s What’s for Dinner.
+Teriyaki Salmon on the Grill using Homemade Teriyaki Sauce …It’s What’s for Dinner.